• Skip to main content

 Notes

-3. Play around with the vegetables in this recipe to suit your tastes as well as use up what you have available.
+1. Customise the vegetables to suit what you have available.

-6. Fresh or frozen tortellini can be used for this recipe, however the cooking times will vary slightly depending on the type and flavour that you choose.
+3. Fresh, dried or frozen tortellini can be used for this recipe.
+Cooking times may vary depending on the type and flavour that you choose.
+Cook until the pasta is al dente; tender, but still with some bite.
+It will continue to soften as it sits.

-7. The pasta may thicken the soup slightly as it cooks.
-You can add a little extra stock at the end, if required.
+4. The pasta will cause the soup to thicken.
+So add a little more stock at the end, if required.

-8. Store any leftover soup in an airtight container in the fridge, where it will keep for around 3 days.
-The pasta will continue to soften and absorb the liquid, so you may need to add some more vegetable stock when re-heating.
-To re-heat, either microwave the soup or place it into a pot to heat over the stove, until simmering.
+9. Storage; Store any leftover soup in an airtight container in the fridge, where it will keep for around 3-4 days.
+The pasta will continue to absorb liquid and soften as it sits, so you may need to add more stock when reheating.
+If making it ahead of time to reheat later, you can cook the soup but leave the tortellini out until you are ready to eat it.

 Nutrition